Jitsi Meet

 Integration with Etherpad allows participants to collaborate on documents in real-time directly within the meeting interface.
 This feature transforms a standard video call into a productive working session.
 Users can open a shared text pad to take meeting notes, draft agendas, or brainstorm ideas simultaneously without leaving the Jitsi Meet window.
 This seamless context switching enhances productivity and ensures that the output of the meeting is captured and accessible to all attendees immediately, fostering a more collaborative and efficient workflow.

-Audio quality is paramount in remote communication, and Jitsi Meet leverages the Opus audio codec to deliver high-fidelity, low-latency sound.
+Audio quality is paramount in remote communication, and Jitsi Meet uses the Opus audio codec to deliver high-fidelity, low-latency sound.
 Opus is highly versatile, scaling efficiently from low-bitrate narrowband speech to high-quality stereo music.
 This ensures that voice communication remains crisp and intelligible even in challenging network conditions with fluctuating bandwidth.
 The macOS client takes advantage of Core Audio to further optimize input and output processing, providing echo cancellation and noise suppression features that rival paid commercial solutions.

 A journalist working on a sensitive investigative piece needs to interview a source who requires absolute anonymity and security.
 Using Jitsi Meet on their MacBook Air, the journalist connects to a self-hosted Jitsi instance running on a secure, offshore server.
 They generate a random, complex room name and share it via an encrypted messenger like Signal.
 Enabling End-to-End Encryption (E2EE) upon entry, they ensure that not even the server administrator can eavesdrop.
 The 'No Account' requirement means the source leaves no digital paper trail of registration, protecting their identity while facilitating a high-fidelity face-to-face interview.

 A distributed team of developers working on an open-source project holds their daily stand-up.
 They prefer Jitsi Meet because it aligns with their FOSS values.
 The lead developer fires up the Jitsi Meet macOS app and shares their screen to walk through a complex pull request.
-They utilize the integrated chat for sharing code snippets and the 'Raise Hand' feature to manage the discussion flow without interrupting the speaker.
+They use the integrated chat for sharing code snippets and the 'Raise Hand' feature to manage the discussion flow without interrupting the speaker.
 The ability to record the session allows them to post the technical deep-dive to their internal wiki for team members in different time zones to review later.

 A language tutor conducts hourly sessions with students from around the globe.
 They use Jitsi Meet because it imposes no 40-minute time limit on the free tier, unlike Zoom.
 The tutor creates a permanent, password-protected room URL (e.g., meet.jit.si/SpanishWithMaria) which serves as their virtual classroom.
 During lessons, they use the Etherpad integration to type out vocabulary and grammar corrections in real-time, which the student can copy at the end of the lesson.
 The low-latency audio ensures that pronunciation nuances are clearly heard and corrected.

 A therapist conducting telehealth sessions requires a HIPAA-compliant setup.
-They utilize a Jitsi Meet instance hosted on a compliant server infrastructure.
+They use a Jitsi Meet instance hosted on a compliant server infrastructure.
 For each patient session, they generate a unique, one-time link and enable 'Lobby Mode'.
 When the patient clicks the link, they wait in the virtual lobby until the therapist is ready to admit them, preventing accidental walk-ins from previous appointments.
 The encrypted connection ensures patient confidentiality, and the simple interface means less tech support time and more time focusing on care.

 An IT Admin for a mid-sized company needs to troubleshoot a remote employee's MacBook configuration.
 They initiate a Jitsi Meet call and request the user to share their screen.
 Using the Remote Desktop Control feature, the admin requests permission to control the user's mouse.
 Once granted, they can navigate macOS system settings, run terminal commands, and fix the configuration issue directly, all while maintaining a voice channel to explain what they are doing.
 This remote hands-on capability significantly reduces ticket resolution time.